emarteca/stubbifier/README.md

 ## Usage

-In the /home/stubbifier directory of the docker image, the steps to use stubbifier are as follows:
+In the /home/stubbifier directory of the docker image, the steps to use `stubbifier` are as follows:
-1. Clone the project you want to transform
+1. Clone the project you want to debloat
 2. Generate a callgraph for this project (based on its own tests)
-3. Run the stubbifier!
+3. Run `stubbifier` on the project!

 Example uses (of applying `stubbifier` to some projects from our evaluation in the associated paper) are included below as a guide.

 ### Example uses

-Here are some annotated example uses.
+Here are some annotated examples of applying `stubbifier` to some JavaScript applications (taken from the evaluation in the associated paper).

 #### `redux`
 To run `stubbifier` with the dynamic callgraph analysis on [`redux`](https://github.com/reduxjs/redux), use the following commands (from `/home/stubbifier` in the docker image).